worikgh/120Pedal/README.md

 ```bash
 sudo apt purge blokas-telemetry
 ```
-Optional: Remove Deskotop Panels
+Optional: Remove Desktop Panels
 ---

-The LXDE desktop, default to PachOS, takes up screen room for no purpose and can be disabled.
+The LXDE desktop, default to Patchbox OS, takes up screen room for no purpose and can be disabled.

 1. Edit the file `/etc/xdg/lxsession/LXDE/desktop.conf `
   a.
 Remove the `launcher_manager/command=lxpanelctl` line from the [Session] section if it is there